 Effectiveness

-Calquence and Imbruvica have different FDA-approved uses, but they’re both used to treat MCL, CLL, and SLL.
+Calquence and Imbruvica have different FDA-approved uses, but they’re both used to treat CLL and SLL.

-These drugs haven’t been directly compared in clinical studies, but studies have found both Calquence and Imbruvica to be effective for treating MCL, CLL, and SLL.
+These drugs haven’t been directly compared in clinical trials, but studies have found both Calquence and Imbruvica to be effective for treating CLL and SLL.

 In addition, a clinical trial is currently comparing Calquence and Imbruvica in people with CLL that has already been treated with another medication.
-The trial is still ongoing, and there are no results yet.
+Final data analysis is still underway.
+There are no results reporting the effectiveness of Calquence compared with Imbruvica.

 Costs